eggybyte-technology/public-podspecs/EBKSAdSDK/1.0.0/README.md

 1. **"Module not found" error**
    - Ensure you're using `import EBKSAdSDK` (not `import KSAdSDK`)
    - Clean and rebuild your project
+   - Check that the path in your Podfile is correct

 2. **Missing Content Union APIs**
    - All KSCU APIs are now properly exposed through the umbrella header